 Trust me when I say accidents can happen when you least expect them on holiday.

-On my Malta trip, I slipped, fell into the harbour and broke my wrist.
-One of my more epic travel fails.
 Luckily I had a comprehensive, annual travel insurance policy that covered me for my hospital bills.

 We were able to continue our trip as I was able to get treatment sorted quickly and stress-free.